anishathalye/dotfiles/README.md

 dotfiles
 ========

-Clone this repo and run `install.bash` to configure your development environment.
+Clone this repo and run `install.py` to configure your development environment.

 making local customizations
 ---------------------------